 The Austrian scholars, who have spent years studying India’s rich intellectual traditions, expressed their appreciation for India’s vibrant cultural and philosophical heritage.
 They also noted that Austria has a long-standing tradition of Indological studies, with its universities playing a significant role in advancing knowledge about India in the European academic community.

-Meeting with Nobel Laureate Anton Zeilinger
+Meeting with nobel laureate anton Zeilinger

 In addition to his interactions with Indologists, Prime Minister Modi met with Nobel Laureate Anton Zeilinger, a prominent Austrian physicist known for his pioneering work in quantum mechanics.
 During their meeting, the two leaders discussed the transformative potential of quantum computing and quantum technology in shaping the future of science and innovation.